awsdocs/amazon-ec2-user-guide/doc_source/vpc-classiclink.md

 + You cannot use ClassicLink to link a VPC instance to a different VPC, or to a EC2\-Classic resource\.
 To establish a private connection between VPCs, you can use a VPC peering connection\.
 For more information, see the [Amazon VPC Peering Guide](http://docs.aws.amazon.com/AmazonVPC/latest/PeeringGuide/)\.

 + If you link your EC2\-Classic instance to a VPC in the `172.16.0.0/16` range, and you have a DNS server running on the `172.16.0.23/32` IP address within the VPC, then your linked EC2\-Classic instance will not be able to access the VPC DNS server\.
 To work around this issue, run your DNS server on a different IP address within the VPC\.

++ You cannot use ClassicLink to link an EC2\-Classic instance to a C5 or M5 instance in a VPC\.

 ## Working with ClassicLink<a name="working-with-classiclink"></a>